elixir-europe/rdmkit/pages/contribute/page_metadata.md

 ---

-In order to render the markdown file to the website, it needs a specific frontmatter/metadata section in the top part of the file.
-This section is delimited by two times `---` and contains all key value pairs.
+In order to render the website, each markdown file contains a specific frontmatter/metadata section.
+This section is located at the top of the markdown file, is delimited by two times `---` and contains all key value pairs.
 This can be seen as settings on pagelevel to enable/disable certain page functions are to deliver extra information which can be displayed in a structured way.
 An example of how this can look like:

 ```yaml
 ---